 With that handicap, it seems like only a matter of time before one of the Confederate results will see some success.
 If they manage to drive me out of my entrenched positions, it will be difficult to set up a fallback position – there’s just not much left space to move around from the Union’s historical position*.
 It strikes me that the best way to relieve pressure on my defensive troops is to go on the offensive in other parts of the battlefield.
 Specifically, I’m going to try a double envelopment, using the reserves to hit both flanks simultaneously (although concentrating on my own left).

 *Not really true.
-Meade contemplated falling back further from what he perceived as a week position with Confederate troops on his left flank (Big Round Top) to a more defensible position behind Rock Creek, with Wolf’s Hill anchoring his right.
+Meade contemplated falling back further from what he perceived as a weak position, with Confederate troops on his left flank (Big Round Top), to a more defensible position behind Rock Creek, with Wolf’s Hill anchoring his right.
 The map in this scenario is big enough that such a position could probably be played.
 However, I’d rather go for the gold in a glorious charge than slog through the mundane task of pulling back from one defensive position to another.
-Especially since that was what I did on Day 1.
+Especially since that was what I just did on Day 1.